What's new in UMH

 These improvements apply to features currently available as a preview.

-• You can now hover over template variables like location_path to see the actual resolved value based on your instance and bridge location (Enhanced Read Flow UI)
+location_pathto see the actual resolved value based on your instance and bridge location (Enhanced Read Flow UI)

-• Fixed users who registered through Auth0 being unable to perform certificate operations on V2 instances (V2 Certificates)
+===,!==) not being recognized by the condition editor (Enhanced Read Flow UI) - Fixed users who registered through Auth0 being unable to perform certificate operations on V2 instances (V2 Certificates)

 This release removes the 20-address limit for S7 bridges and adds per-slave register mapping for Modbus gateways.